AlineDB/Aline-portfolio/README.md

 At this stage the site is under development, so the documents can be updated.

+## Tests

+HTML -> via W3C 3 warnings concerning attributes that are not necessary.
+3 errors involving DOCTYPE which is however present in the header for 2 and the last one concerns a lang tag in the head.
+After checking on MDN, I do not find a correspondence to these errors.

+CSS ->
+via CSS STATS.
+Concerning colors, Wordpress generates them by itself which increases the declarations in the CC despite the reduced use of color in the site itself.
+This is visible for the text colors but also for the backgrounds.
+The same observation is made for the size of the typography.
+Wordpress declares a lot.
+In terms of specifications, the lowest score is 27 and the highest 272.
+Unfortunately, peaks are observed in the first third of the graph.
+I only use the id selector for the fixed anchor which allows to go back to the top of the page and for the carousel.

+via W3C.
+No errors, level 3 + SVG.
+The only warnings (21) concern declarations made by Wordpress.

+GTMETRIX -> The site is classified at grade A with a performance at 88% and a structure at 93% for a server in Canada and a PC use.

+Links -> via W3C.
+The anchors are correct (3).
+For the links, the one of some images are erroneous.
+I have to check in the upload folder.
+It pays attention to two links that do not block the robots.
+A link could not be analyzed (the one referring to Amazon) and a link that it indicates lost and missing an ACL.

+Responsive -> via Google test mobile friendly.
+For him it's ok. via I am responsive.
+This is a visual check on 4 screens (mobile, tablet, laptop and desktop).
+It seems to be good.

+Accessibility -> via Wave.
+No contrast error.
+Structure ok.
+One error concerning an empty label which is normal because it is just for the burger menu in mobile.
+All images have a replacement text.
+The tagline is in alert because written as a title but not declared as such.

 [Here is the link ](https://portfolio.aline-db.be/) to access the site, it will be put online in May 2022 to be talked about to the jury mid June.